GitLab automatic provisioning mode

 Default role permission mapping

-The table below shows how a GitLab role is mapped by default to a SonarQube permission at the project level (For more information about project permissions, see Permissions related to a project in Managing user permissions).
+The table below shows how a GitLab role is mapped by default to a SonarQube Server permission at the project level (For more information about project permissions, see Permissions related to a project in Managing user permissions).

 GitLab role | Browse Project | See source Code | Administer Issues | Administer Security Hotspots | Execute Analysis | Administer Project |